John (musician)

 John (ジョン, stylized in lowercase) is a Japanese Vocaloid producer and singer-songwriter.
-As a solo project, he performs under the name TOOBOE (トオボエ, stylized in all caps).
+As a solo project, he performs under the name Tooboe (トオボエ, stylized in all caps).
+He is a self-produced multi-creator, handling lyrics, composition, arrangement, singing, illustration, and video production for his own music.

 Career

-From a young age, john was exposed to guitar and piano and began composing as a hobby using DTM.
+From a young age, John was exposed to guitar and piano and began composing as a hobby using DTM.
 Around 2018, he discovered artists such as balloon and NayutalieN, which sparked his interest in Vocaloid music.

-In April 2019, he uploaded his first Vocaloid song, Inferiority, to Niconico and YouTube, officially beginning his career as a Vocaloid producer.

-Since then, he has created notable works such as Shunran, Itaino Itaino Tondeike, Jōzai, and Shinzō.
-Shunran has surpassed 45 million views on YouTube.
+In April 2019, he uploaded his first Vocaloid song, "Inferiority", to Niconico and YouTube, beginning his career as a Vocaloid producer.
+His Vocaloid work makes exclusive use of Hatsune Miku.
+Since then, his Vocaloid output has included works such as "Shunran", "Itaino Itaino Tondeike", "Jōzai", and "Shinzō"; "Shunran" has surpassed 45 million views on YouTube.

-In September 2020, john launched his solo project under the name TOOBOE and began producing both his own vocal works and songs for other artists while continuing his Vocaloid activities.
+In September 2020, John launched his solo project under the name Tooboe and began producing both his own vocal works and songs for other artists while continuing his Vocaloid activities.
+An early notable songwriting credit under this project was "Masshiro", a song written for singer yama in 2020, which served as the theme for the ABEMA romance programme Koi Suru Drama ga Mitai: Kiss On The Bed.

-In April 2022, he made his major debut under MASTERSIX FOUNDATION with his first single, Shinzō.
+In April 2022, he made his major debut under Mastersix Foundation with his first single, "Shinzō".